-If you are establishing a command line connection to the Java Node Manager using the WebLogic Server Scripting Tool (WLST) nmConnect command, you provide the Node Manager user name and password.
-Node Manager verifies the username and password against the domain's nm_password.properties file.
+If you are establishing a command line connection to the Java Node Manager using the WebLogic Server Scripting Tool (WLST) nmConnect command, you provide the Node Manager username and password.
+Node Manager verifies the username and password against the domain nm_password.properties file.
 For more information on nm_password.properties, see "Step 2: Specify Node Manager Username and Password" on page 3-3.

-Node Manager credentials are located on the Security>General>Advanced Options Console page.
+Node Manager credentials are located on the domain_name \rightarrow Security \rightarrow General \rightarrow Advanced Options page in the Administration Console.

-Administration Console users do not need to explicitly provide credentials to connect to Node Manager-the Node Manager user name and password are available in the domain configuration and are provided automatically.
+Administration Console users do not need to explicitly provide credentials to connect to Node Manager-the Node Manager username and password are available in the domain configuration and are provided automatically.